Pratikshinde55/Ansible-setup-onAWS/README.md

 ### Method 1 install ansible :

-1. Install ansible-core, but in this ansible do not provide config file, generally ansible-config file loaction = **/etc/ansible/ansible.cfg**
+1.Install ansible-core, but in this ansible do not provide config file, generally ansible-config file loaction = **/etc/ansible/ansible.cfg**

        sudo yum install ansible-core -y

 Command for check ansible version:

     ansible --version

-- NOTE:
-**If Amazon linux 2 ami use then use following command for download Ansible (/etc/ansible/ansible.cfg this config file provide)**

-    sudo amazon-linux-extras install ansible2

 ![14](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/1f99f21c-cf32-48b3-a85b-7547308fd0c9)

-We can create ansible config file manually.
+- We can create ansible config file manually:

-NOTE: from General user we can't craete config file so we need to go root
+NOTE: Fom General user we can't create config file so we need to go root or use sudo.

-        #exit <<-- this helps to exit from General user
+    exit <<-- this helps to exit from General user

 On master Root user:
- Go inside /etc/ansible folder and create config file(ansible.cfg) use follw commands:
+Go inside **/etc/ansible** folder and create config file(ansible.cfg) use follw commands:

-      #cd /etc/ansible
+    cd /etc/ansible

+Create ansible.cfg file:

-      # touch anible.cfg
+    touch ansible.cfg

-After we created ansible config file it is empty , so we pull file and copy in it for this use following command:
+After we created ansible config file it is empty, So we pull file and copy in it for this use following command:

 ![15](https://github.com/Pratikshinde55/Ansible-setup-onAWS/assets/145910708/c9f71123-d97f-47a8-bab4-da549e18b596)

-      # ansible-config init
+    ansible-config init

+Copy to destination **/etc/ansible/ansible.cfg**:

-      #ansible-config init --disabled > /etc/ansible/ansible.cfg
+    ansible-config init --disabled > /etc/ansible/ansible.cfg

 ###### Method 2nd of installing Ansible with download extra package for yum: